-Components: V, S, M (incense and a sacrificial offering appropriate to your religion, together worth at least 25 gp, which the spell consumes) Duration: Instantaneous as the casting of additional spells or the loss or gain of a companion.
+Components: V, S, M (incense and a sacrificial offering appropriate to your religion, together worth at least 25 gp, which the spell consumes)

 Your magic and an offering put you in contact with a god or a god's servants.
 You ask a single question concerning a specific goal, event, or activity to occur within 7 days.
 The DM offers a truthful reply.
 The reply might be a short phrase, a cryptic rhyme, or an omen.